Snow White and the Huntsman: Plot

-While admiring a bright red rose blooming during a white winter, Queen Eleanor of the Kingdom of Tabor pricks her finger on its thorns.
-Drops of blood fall onto the snow, and she wishes for a daughter with skin as white as snow, lips as red as blood, hair as black as a raven's wings, and a heart as strong as the rose.
-She gives birth to Snow White but falls ill and dies many years later.
+While admiring a bright red rose blooming during a white winter, Queen Eleanor of Tabor pricks her finger on its thorns.
+Three drops of blood fall onto the snow, and she wishes for a daughter with skin as white as snow, lips as red as blood, hair as black as a raven's wings, and a heart as strong as the rose.

+The queen gives birth to Snow White but falls ill and dies many years later.
 After her death, Snow White's father, King Magnus, and his army battle an invading army of glass soldiers.
-King Magnus finds a prisoner called Ravenna, becomes enchanted with her beauty and marries her.
+King Magnus finds a prisoner called Ravenna, becomes enchanted with her beauty and marries her the next day.

 Ravenna is in fact a powerful sorceress who used the false glass army to charm her way into the kingdom.
 On their wedding night, she confesses that there was a king much like Magnus that used her, hurt her, then discarded her.
-She kills Magnus before taking over the kingdom.
+She kills him before taking over the kingdom.
 Snow White's childhood friend William and his father, Duke Hammond, escape but are unable to rescue her, and she is locked away in a tower for years.
+Ravenna does not know why she allowed Snow White to live, but has a feeling about her.

-Tabor and its people deteriorate under Queen Ravenna’s rule.
-She periodically drains the youth from the kingdom's young women in order to maintain a spell cast over her as a child by her mother, which allows her to keep her youthful beauty.
-When her stepdaughter Snow White comes of age, she learns from her Magic Mirror that Snow White is destined to destroy her unless she consumes the girl's heart, which will make her immortal.
-Ravenna orders her brother Finn to bring her the princess but Snow White escapes into the Dark Forest, where Ravenna has no power.
-Ravenna makes a bargain with Eric the Huntsman, a widower and drunkard, to capture Snow White, promising to bring his wife back to life in exchange.
-But when Finn reveals that Ravenna does not actually have the power to revive the dead, the Huntsman helps Snow White escape.
-The Duke and William learn that Snow White is alive and William leaves the castle to find her, joining Finn's group as a bowman.
+Tabor and its people deteriorate under Queen Ravenna's rule.
+She periodically drains the youth from the kingdom's young women in order to maintain a spell cast over her as a child by her mother, which allows Ravenna to keep her youthful beauty.
+When Snow White comes of age, Ravenna learns from her Magic Mirror that Snow White is destined to destroy her unless she consumes the girl's heart, which will make her immortal.

+Ravenna sends her brother Finn to bring her the princess, but Snow White escapes into the Dark Forest, where Ravenna has no power.
+The Queen makes a bargain with Eric the Huntsman, a widower and drunkard, to capture her, promising to bring his wife back to life in exchange.
+However, when Finn reveals that Ravenna does not actually have the power to revive the dead, the Huntsman helps Snow White escape.
+The Duke and William learn that Snow White is alive, so William leaves the castle to find her, joining Finn's group as a bowman.